thecheis/Boston-Icons/README.md

 3. Outdated or bad looking icons (low resolution, etc)
 4. Rest of collection (priority according to the needs)

+This project is focused on quality and not quantity.

 ## How to install

 Copy entire icon theme folder into `/YOUR-HOME/.icons` directory